Jayasankar-m/QuickStartGuide/QuickStart.rst

     ${PWD INVALID CONTENT}    Password must be a combination of lowercase and uppercase letters and numbers

 Variables can also be given from the command line which is useful if the tests need to be executed in different environments.
-For example this demo can be executed like::
+For example, this demo can be executed like::

    robot --variable USERNAME:johndoe --variable PASSWORD:J0hnD0e QuickStart.rst